philippinespire/pire_ssl_data_processing/README.md

 Once you get at least 5 genomes, you'll need to figure out the phylogenetic relationships to lists the genomes in order from closest to farthest.

-Seach for phylogenies especific to your group.
+Search for phylogenies specific to your group.
 I have uploaded the phylogenies from Betancur et al. BMC Evolutionary Biology (2017) 17:162 for [fish phyla](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/Betancur2017_phyla.pdf) and [fish families](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/Betancur2017_families.pdf) in the scripts repo for your convenience.
 These are an excellent resource for high taxonomic groups but only a few species per family are represented.
-Thus, you should also seach for phylogenies especific to your group.
+Thus, you should also search for phylogenies specific to your group.
 If these are not available, use Betancur

 Once your list is ready, create a file in your `probe_design` dir.
 Example for Sgr: